Everything You Need To Know About The Shudder Thanksgiving Joe Bob Briggs Special, ‘Dinners Of Death’

 — Joe Bob Briggs (@therealjoebob) November 20, 2018

 Joe Bob Briggs also recently revealed that his upcoming Christmas special, A Very Joe Bob Christmas, will feature four movies from the same franchise.
-He will them begin hosting a weekly double-feature in 2019.
+He will then begin hosting a weekly double-feature in 2019.